 [Section 175LA inserted by No. 55 of 2006 s.
 6.]

 175LB.
-General entitlement to funds
+Election funding reimbursement amount, entitlement to

 Subject to this Division, after an election the election funding reimbursement amount under section 175LC is payable for each eligible vote given for a candidate.